voedger/voedger-internals/server/design/sequences.md

 - Actor: CP
 - When: After CP fails to save the PLog record
-- Flow
+- Flow:
     - `Status[PartitionID] == Dirty`:
         - Include all generated IDs into IDBatch and send it to the flusher routine for InvalidateBatch
-        - `Status[PartitionID] = Clean`
+        - Set `Status[PartitionID] = Clean`
     - panic
-  - Flow: startRecovery(PartitionID)`
+    - Flow: `startRecovery(PartitionID)`

-- `startRecovery(PartitionID)`
+### startRecovery(PartitionID)
 - When: Partition is deployed or invalidated
-  - Only one routine per PartitionID
+- Only one routine per PartitionID is allowed
-  - Read recovery plog position (recoveryOffset)
+- Read recovery PLog position (recoveryOffset)
-  - Run ???projector starting from recoveryOffset
+- Run projector starting from recoveryOffset
 - Start rproutine